Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks

-\myskip \mypar{Algorithm details.} To make our algorithm more precise, we have to define the concept of \emph{isomorphism} between counting cuts in different views.
-A counting cut $C$ in a view $\mathcal V$ is \emph{isomorphic} to a counting cut $C'$ in a view $\mathcal V'$ if there is a bijection $f\colon C\to C'$ such that, for every $v\in C$, the sub-view of the unique child of $v$ in $\mathcal V$ is isomorphic to the sub-view of the unique child of $f(v)$ in $\mathcal V'$.
-This definition extends verbatim to collective trees.
+\myskip \mypar{Algorithm details.} To make our algorithm more precise, we have to define the concept of \emph{isomorphism} between nodes, as well as counting intervals, in different vistas.
+Since we already have a graph-theoretic definition of isomorphism between vistas, an extension of the definition to counting intervals naturally follows.
+A node $v$ in a vista $\mathcal V$ is \emph{isomorphic} to a node $v'$ in a vista $\mathcal V'$ (or, equivalently, $v'$ is an \emph{isomorphic copy} of $v$) if the sub-vista at $v$ within $\mathcal V$ is isomorphic to the sub-vista at $v'$ within $\mathcal V'$.
+A counting interval $\mathcal I$ in a vista $\mathcal V$ is \emph{isomorphic} to a counting interval $\mathcal I'$ in a vista $\mathcal V'$ if there is a bijection $f\colon \mathcal I\to \mathcal I'$ such that every node $v\in \mathcal I$ is isomorphic to $f(v)\in \mathcal I'$.
+These definitions extend verbatim to collective trees.